The Carthage College campus will reopen in phases this summer, starting with small groups of employees returning to on-site work June 15.

 - Being immunocompromised

 The College is committed to a safe and healthy working environment for all employees.
 We realize there may be individuals who do not yet feel comfortable coming back to the workplace.
-It is important to the College that we are sensitive to these individual circumstances and work with these employees to make reasonable accommodations.
+It is important to the College that we are sensitive to these individual circumstances and will work with these employees to make reasonable accommodations.
 For staff, this might mean continuing to work remotely or having blended on-campus and off-campus assignments.
 For faculty, this could mean that some continue to teach remotely.
 Faculty and staff who have concerns should contact their supervisor to discuss alternatives.
 We will make every attempt to make this work for the employee.
 However, there are some positions with work that cannot be accomplished off campus.
-Should that be the case, we will need to work with the Human Resources department to follow our normal ADA procedure.
+Should that be the case, we will need to work with the Human Resources Department to follow our normal ADA procedure.